Board of Directors

 Parks in his ward include: portion of Briones, Anthony Chabot (north of Keller Ave. if extended east), Claremont Canyon, Huckleberry, Leona Open Space, a small portion of Las Trampas, Redwood, Roberts, Sibley, and Temescal.

-First elected to the Board of Directors in November, 1992, Mr. Siden was re-elected in 1996 and in 2000, 2004 and 2008.
+Mr. Siden was first elected to the Board of Directors in November, 1992.
 Prior to his retirement in 1999, he was Executive Director of a successful program to provide environmental education and recreational experiences to youth, children, families and adults for over 20 years.
 Mr. Siden holds a Bachelor of Arts and a Masters Degree.
 He also received an honorary Doctorate of Humane Letters from the American Baptist Seminary of the West for his leadership.
 His community service includes being president of the Alameda County Chapter of the California Special Districts Association, past chair of the Martin Luther King, Jr. Freedom Center in Oakland, vice chair of the Waterfront Action, and chair of the Alameda Rotary Club's Community Grants Committee.
 Previously he served as advisory commissioner for the Golden Gate National Recreation Area and the Point Reyes National Seashore.
 Mr. Siden, a resident of Alameda, is married with two children.

 Doug Siden represents: Alameda, a portion of Oakland, part of Hayward, San Leandro, and San Lorenzo.